Career HubResume

 Short professional bio examples

-Short bio example for a personal website
+Short professional bio example for a personal website

 "AUDREE KATE LOPEZ IS A FASHION STYLIST, EDITOR, INDUSTRY EXPERT AND INFLUENCER BASED IN NEW YORK.